GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding

-\textbf{RQ4: Why employ DPO for coverage discrimination in Reasoning Agent?} Building upon the findings from~\ref{RQ3}, the core objective of DPO alignment is to refine the Reasoning Agent's tool selection preferences for improving toolset discrimination capabilities.
-Although tasks are not strictly binary (i.e., solvable either by tools or not at all), the LLM requires a decision-making mechanism to optimize resource efficiency.
-The goal is to minimize resource consumption, single tool calls can significantly reduce the LLM's interaction tokens, whereas chained tool calls may not be as advantageous as direct model generation.
-The experimental results in Table~\ref{tab:ablation_dpo} demonstrate that DPO not only preserves Reasoning Agent's in-toolset selection performance but also substantially enhances out-toolset discrimination capability.
+Building upon the findings from~\ref{RQ3}, the core objective of CMPO alignment is to refine the Execution Agent's tool selection preferences for improving toolset discrimination capabilities.
+Although tasks are not strictly binary (i.e., solvable either by tools or not), the LLM requires a decision-making mechanism to optimize resource efficiency.
+The goal is to minimize resource consumption, single tool calls can significantly reduce the LLM's interaction tokens.
+The experimental results in Table~\ref{tab:ablation_dpo} demonstrate that CMPO not only preserves Execution Agent's in-toolset selection performance but also substantially enhances out-toolset discrimination capability.